Healthy Banana Ice Cream

 Banana Ice Cream Smooth as silk

-Toppings for the Healthy Banana Ice Cream…PB and dark chocolate chips
+Toppings for the Healthy Banana Ice Cream…Almond Butter and dark chocolate chips

 Final product of healthy Banana Ice Cream